hendrtd/engr-1110/docs/modules/m01/zybook-duedate.md

 You must complete **and submit** the associated zyBook assignment by clicking on the *Load in new window* button below.
-To receive credit you must complete and submit the associated zyBook assignment by the **last day of the module**.
+To receive credit you must complete and submit the associated zyBook assignment no later than the due date specified in Canvas.

 Here are a few FAQs from zyBooks that you may find helpful when completing and submitting zyBook assignments.